account931/ConcertHall/ReadMe.txt

-ConcertHall:
+Concert Hall
 How it works:
 #Works on 3 Sql DBs: Hall_Events(keeps all events with UnixTime, name, venueId(used as foreign key in Inner Join)),  Hall_Scheme_List_of_Venues (keeps venue name,scheme (rows,columns)), Hall_Free_taken_seats (keeps places that are taken,(along with UnixTime, venueId(foreign key for Inner),eventId(forign key))).
-On zzz host DBs are located in account " account931".
+On zzz host DBs are located in account " account931"

 #onLoad function  {get_ajax_Events_List_From_SQL()} sents ajax to ajax_php/myConcert_Get_Events.php-> Select_Events Class.php, which SELECT all events with UnixTime greater than today.
+When creating all Events list in ajax {success}, we assign each event a unique id="eventName_UnixTime_VenueId"(e.g "Ed Rush_087775600_1").
+As some Events name (like Ed Rush) may contain backspace, whicch is not allowed in id, we encode/decode it (checks if there is any blankspace in EventName, replace it with "/" while assigning Ids and decode (replace "/" with blankspace while html-ing id (i.e Event name) to div.

-SELECT uses INNER JOIN on DB Hall_Scheme_List_of_Venues to get VENUE NAME.
+ FALSE!!! = > {SELECT uses INNER JOIN on DB Hall_Scheme_List_of_Venues to get VENUE NAME.} = FALSE

 #When u click on any Event in Event list (class="event"), it triggers function {showRelevantVenueHall_withRelevantEvent(this.id)}, which runs function  {get_ajax_VenueHall_Seats_Scheme_From_SQL(idValues[2])};//passes Venue ID as arg (i.e arg is {this.id)}.
 This function  includes 3 function inside (checkSeatsInRowsValueInput(x, z) + buildHallSeats(x, z, getHeight) + calc_AllSeatsAmount_and_show_EventHeaderInfo(x,z,data)}.